bludnic/opentrader/README.md

 $ cp .env.example .env
 ```

-2. Replace the `POSTGRES_URL` if your URL is different from the actual one.
+2. Replace the `DATABASE_URL` if your URL is different from the actual one.

 > 💡 **Tip**: You can run PostgreSQL inside a Docker container with `docker compose up -d postgres-db`.
 See details below.